openservicemesh/osm-docs/content/docs/guides/observability/metrics.md

 prometheus.io/path: /stats/prometheus
 ```

+When metrics are disabled for a previously enabled mesh namespace, the existing pods in the namespace will still be scraped.
+The pods must be recreated for the annotation to be removed.
+All future future pods added to a namespace with metrics disabled will not be updated with the Prometheus annotations.

 ### Available Metrics

+OSM exports metrics about the traffic within the mesh as well as metrics about the control plane.

+#### Envoy Metrics

-For details about what metrics are scraped from each Envoy proxy, see [Envoy's documentation](https://www.envoyproxy.io/docs/envoy/v1.17.2/operations/stats_overview).
-Note that OSM's default configuration only scrapes a subset of all metrics generated by each proxy.
+Each Envoy proxy exposes metrics in the Prometheus format.
+For details about what metrics are exposed, see [Envoy's documentation](https://www.envoyproxy.io/docs/envoy/v1.17.2/operations/stats_overview).
+OSM's default Prometheus configuration only scrapes a subset of all metrics generated by each proxy.

-#### Custom Metrics

 To implement the [SMI metrics spec][7], OSM adds a custom WebAssembly extension to each Envoy proxy which generates the following statistics for HTTP traffic: